secretstartups/handbook/content/job-families/finance/business-system-analyst.md

 The Senior Business Systems Analyst is a [grade 8](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

-#### Responsibilities
+#### Staff Business Systems Analyst Responsibilities

-All the responsibilities of a Sr Business Systems Analyst, plus:
+All the responsibilities of a Senior Business Systems Analyst, plus:

-- Build Deep Relationships with Business Partners in Sales Operations, Billing, Finance, and Revenue.
+- Build Deep Relationships with Business Partners in Sales Operations, Billing, Finance, and Revenue
 - Define and Build the function of Business Process Analysis within GitLab
 - Train and Educate other team members on the Business process
 - Work cross-functionally with business stakeholders to define measures for process efficiencies. (i.e. Reduce close time, reduce clicks in the quote to order process, drive automation in order to invoice, etc)
 - Own the delivery of key projects and programs that help the broader business drive efficiencies
 - Be a culture definer and evolver of GitLab Values

-#### Requirements
+#### Staff Business Systems Analyst Requirements

-All the requirements of a Sr Business Systems Analyst, plus:
+All the requirements of a Senior Business Systems Analyst, plus:

 - Proven track record of improving operational efficiency
 - 10+ years experience, demonstrating consistent advancement or development, with at least half in related roles